 For custom integrations, review the API Reference at the API documentation portal.

-The Qwairy API has 189 endpoints covering every data object in the platform.
+The Qwairy REST API covers every data object in the platform.
 You can pull visibility scores, prompt performance data, competitor comparisons, citation records, and crawler logs into any downstream system: a custom Tableau dashboard, a Slack bot that posts weekly GEO summaries, a Google Sheets integration with live IMPORTDATA formulas, or a data warehouse pipeline.
+To make API reporting recurring, schedule the calls from your own side — a cron job, a serverless function (AWS Lambda + EventBridge), or your BI tool’s scheduled refresh.

-Additionally, use Workspace > Shares to create public-facing or access-controlled shared views with locked filters.
-Shared views are ideal for stakeholders who need a single-focus report (e.g., “our GEO performance on Perplexity for the enterprise segment”) without having access to the full Qwairy platform.
+Additionally, use Workspace > Shared Links to create public-facing or access-controlled shared views with locked filters.
+Shared views are ideal for stakeholders who need a single-focus report (e.g., “our GEO performance on Perplexity for the enterprise segment”) without access to the full Qwairy platform.

 What to Look For